MG MGA: Competition history

 The MGA's bodywork was based largely on that of a one-off MG TD specially built by the MG factory at the request of racing privateer George Phillips for the 1951 24 Hours of Le Mans.
 Later, a new chassis was designed so as to seat the driver lower in the car with even cleaner bodywork resulting in the EX 175 prototype.

 The later MG prototype EX 182 was very close to the final production MGA and was the car actually raced at Le Mans in 1955.
-Three MGA prototypes were entered at Le Mans in 1955.
+Three MGA prototypes were entered in the 1955 24 Hours of Le Mans.
 Two of the cars finished the race placing 12th and 17th overall, proving the worth of the new car.
 The third car crashed with serious injuries to the driver, Dick Jacobs.

 The MGA has been raced extensively in the U.S. since its 1955 introduction and with considerable success.
 In Sports Car Club of America competition the MGA has won numerous regional and national championships.
 It has also been a favourite choice of those competing in vintage racing.
 Kent Prather has been the most successful American MGA driver to date with G Production wins at the SCCA national championships in 1986, 1990, 1995, 2002, 2003, and 2005.
 Prather and his MGA accomplished this despite the fact that his MGA was often the oldest vehicle competing among several hundred race cars at the SCCA Runoffs.

 In the United States, the MGA was used in NASCAR from 1960 to 1963 in the Grand National Series, failing to win a single race.
 After production ended of the MGA, MG (which at that point was the last foreign automaker in NASCAR) decided not to field another entry in the circuit, which resulted in a de facto oligopoly of the NASCAR circuit by Detroit's Big Three.
 Aside from a brief period in the 1970s when American Motors fielded the AMC Matador in NASCAR competition, not another non-Detroit automaker—let alone a non-American automaker—would enter NASCAR until 2007, when Toyota entered NASCAR competition with the Camry.